gvwilson/thirdbit/src/fiction/santas/index.md

 and opened them again to discover that he was in fact lying on a padded table of some kind in what looked like an operating room.
-His mouth no longer tasted like a gym sock,[^gym-sock] but his tongue still seemed a size larger than usual, and the straps around his wrists and ankles were just a little too tight to be comfortable.
+His mouth no longer tasted like a gym sock, but his tongue still seemed much larger than usual, and the straps around his wrists and ankles were just a little too tight to be comfortable.

-[^gym-sock]: The particular sock he was thinking of had belonged to a classmate of his whose idea of "funny" was sneaking up behind people and stuffing a sock or a mitten in their mouth.
-He was eventually eaten by a crocodile while trying to win an ill-considered dare.
-Nobody really missed him except his parents, and even they were secretly a little relieved.

 His brain paused and reversed
 like a driver noticing an overlooked parking spot.
 Straps?
 Why was he strapped down in what looked like an operating room?
-Half a dozen possible explanations raced through his mind, each less comforting than the last.
+Half a dozen possible explanations raced through his mind, each less pleasant than the one before.

-He was about to call for help when the door near his feet slid open.
+He was wondering if he should call for help or hope that his captors had forgotten him when the door near his feet slid open.
-A santa wearing a white coat and a matching white mask stepped into the room, exclaimed,
+A short, plump santa wearing a white coat and a matching white mask stepped into the room, exclaimed,
 "You're awake!"
 and fled.

 "Hello?"
 Finner said.
 "Could someone please—um, could someone please let me up?
-I think I need to go to the bathroom."
+I'd like to go to the bathroom."

 The door slid open again.
 The elf who entered this time was taller than the santa